Efficient sub-surface investigation for offshore wind farm projects

 Synthetic CPT profiles are generated for the planning and technical design application.
 Geotechnical lab results can also be integrated into this model via so-called site-specific correlation functions.
 In this way, it is then possible to generate further design-relevant geotechnical parameters.
 This provides the offshore wind industry with reliable geotechnical ground properties for the technical design of the wind turbine foundations.
 The creation of synthetic CPT profiles to support the repositioning of wind turbine sites has been commercially performed and accepted by the certification body.

 Geological risks to the installation of foundations come in many forms.
 Large boulders from glacial deposits are a significant obstacle to installation.
-Fraunhofer IWES developed the Manta Ray system for the reliable mapping of such boulders in the sub-surface.
+Fraunhofer IWES developed a novel measuring system for the reliable mapping of such boulders in the sub-surface.
 The innovative surveying system utilizes multichannel seismic methods to detect objects via the mapping of diffraction energy.